Consular Notification and Assistance:

 Courts in the United States have now considered several hundred VCCR claims, in a wide variety of postures and proceedings.
 The following list includes some of the lesser-known or more helpful of those decisions.

 Sanchez-Llamas v.
-Oregon, 126 S.Ct.
-2669, 2682 (2006) (“A defendant can raise an Article 36 claim as part of a broader challenge to the voluntariness of his statements to police.
-If he raises an Article 36 violation at trial, a court can make appropriate accommodations to ensure that the defendant secures, to the extent possible, the benefits of consular assistance.”).
+Oregon, 548 U.S. 331, 350 (2006) (“A defendant can raise an Article 36 claim as part of a broader challenge to the voluntariness of his statements to police.
+If he raises an Article 36 violation at trial, a court can make appropriate accommodations to ensure that the defendant secures, to the extent possible, the benefits of consular assistance.”)

 United States v.
-Rangel-Gonzalez, 617 F.2d 529 (9th Cir.
-1980) (dismissing indictment for illegal re-entry, where INS failed to comply with consular advisement requirements and defendant demonstrated prejudice: he did not know of his consular rights, would have exercised them, and consular contact would likely have assisted his defense).
+Rangel-Gonzalez, 617 F.2d 529, 533 (9th Cir.
+1980) (dismissing indictment for illegal re-entry, where the INS failed to comply with consular advisement requirements and defendant demonstrated prejudice: he “did not know of his right to consult with consular officials, that he would have availed himself of that right had he known of it, and that there was a likelihood that the contact would have resulted in assistance to him in resisting deportation.”

 Ineffective assistance claims

 Valdez v.
 State, 46 P.3d 703, 710 (Okla.
 Crim.
 App.
-2002) (in capital case, finding Article 36 claim procedurally defaulted but remanding for resentencing sua sponte, on the grounds that trial counsel’s failure to seek assistance from the Mexican Consulate constituted deficient and prejudicial performance).
+2002) (in capital case, finding Article 36 claim procedurally defaulted but remanding for resentencing, on the grounds that trial counsel’s failure to seek assistance from Mexican Consulate constituted deficient and prejudicial performance)

 Torres v.
 State, 120 P.3d 1184, 1187 (Okla.
 Crim.
-App.2005) (in capital case, applying the ICJ-mandated remedy of "review and reconsideration" and the Rangel-Gonzalez prejudice test to find prejudice at penalty phase arising from the Article 36 violation).
+App.
+2005) (in capital case, applying ICJ-mandated remedy of "review and reconsideration" and Rangel-Gonzalez prejudice test to find prejudice at penalty phase arising from Article 36 violation)

 U.S. v.
-Miranda, 65 F.Supp.2d 1002 (D.Minn.1999) (in immigration case, a two-day delay in advisement of consular rights constituted an Article 36 violation, but defendant failed to demonstrate how consular contact might have prevented him from making statements to police).
+Miranda, 65 F.Supp.2d 1002 (D.Minn.1999) (in immigration case, two-day delay in advisement of consular rights constituted Article 36 violation, but defendant failed to demonstrate how consular contact might have prevented him from making statements to police).
+See also id. at 1005 (“Indeed, the fact that authorities were able to administer Miranda warnings to him during the relevant time-frame amply demonstrates that the officers had sufficient means and opportunity to provide him with [consular] notification.”).

 Standt v.
 City of New York, 153 F. Supp.
 2d 417, 427 (S.D.N.Y.
 2001) (in wrongful arrest suit, VCCR confers a private right of action enforceable by individuals; defendants may pursue an affirmative claim for violations of their Article 36 rights pursuant to 42 U.S.C. §1983).

 Breard v.
 Pruett, 134 F.3d 615, 622 (4th Cir.
-1998) (Butzner J., concurring) (“The provisions of the Vienna Convention should be implemented before trial when they can be appropriately addressed.
-Collateral review is too limited to afford an adequate remedy”).
+1998) (Butzner, J., concurring) (Article 36 obligations “should be implemented before trial when they can be appropriately addressed.
+Collateral review is too limited to afford an adequate remedy.”); id. (warning that the “freedom and safety” of U.S. citizens abroad “are seriously endangered if state officials fail to honor the Vienna Convention and other nations follow their example”).

 Other noteworthy cases